swedenconnect/credentials-support/README.md

 > PkiCredentialContainer credentialContainer = new SoftPkiCredentialContainer(password);

-"`provider`" is the provider used to create the key store used to store keys as well as the provider used to generate keys.
+`provider` is the provider used to create the key store used to store keys as well as the provider used to generate keys.
-Bouncycastle provider is used by default if no provider is specified (example 2).
+"Bouncycastle" provider is used by default if only password is provided (example 2).

-Keys are generated in the credential container by calling the function generateCredential(keyType), where "`keyType`" is a string representing a registered key generation factory in `KeyPairGeneratorFactoryRegistry`
+Keys are generated in the credential container by calling the function `generateCredential(keyType)`, where `keyType` is a string representing a registered key generation factory in `KeyPairGeneratorFactoryRegistry`

 Names for default supported key types are available as static constants in the `KeyGenType` class.
-A typical command for generating credential key pairs is therefore according to this example (Nist P-256 EC key):
+Example: generating a Nist P-256 EC key pair:

 > String alias = credentialContainer.generateCredential(KeyGenType.EC_P256);